Abstract¶

 A Tighter Upper Bound¶

-Carroll & Shanker (2024) derives an explicit formula for the MPC at the natural borrowing constraint: where is the unemployment probability derived by Carroll & Toche (2009).
-This provides a tighter upper bound near the constraint, extending the explicit limiting MPC formulas established in buffer-stock theory by Ma & Toda (2021).
+Carroll & Shanker (2024) derives an explicit formula for this maximal MPC: where is the unemployment probability derived by Carroll & Toche (2009), extending the explicit limiting MPC formulas established in buffer-stock theory by Ma & Toda (2021).
 Strict concavity of the consumption function implies for low wealth, while the optimist’s bound is tighter for high wealth.

-The two upper bounds intersect at the cusp point:
+As shown in Figure 4, the two upper bounds intersect at the cusp point:

 This intersection occurs in the feasible region since under the stated conditions (the MPC is highest when wealth is lowest).